I took the Vegan for a Month Challenge out of curiosity, an interest in health, and a desire to live a more humane and compassionate life.

 On my own, I tried a tofu scramble, but whoa, I must have been doing something wrong.
 I asked my culinary friend, Carb Diva, for help, and she wrote this helpful article on how to cook tofu.

 I also turned to the internet for vegan recipe ideas and began experimenting.
-As a result, I discovered several vegan recipe books, my favorite of which the Thug Kitchen cooking series.
+As a result, I discovered several vegan recipe books, my favorite of which was the Thug Kitchen cooking series.
 What a culinary party!

 In addition, I cooked a lot of fresh beans and other vegetables and loved the addition of a spice by Penzy's called Mural of Flavor.
-It's a salt-free blend of over a dozen herbs and spices that gives vegetables, soups, and even rice some extra Mediterranean pizazz.
+It's a salt-free blend of over a dozen herbs and spices that give vegetables, soups, and even rice some extra Mediterranean pizazz.
 Although still a novice vegan cook, I found that I was able to "veganize" some of my meat-based recipes and still enjoy them (for example, by substituting vegetable broth for chicken broth).
 There's promise here!

-Commercial Vegan Products
+3. Try Commercial Vegan Products

 Commercial vegan products were a whole new world for me.
 I've always assumed vegan products were just gross and extremely limited in variety, so I traditionally have avoided "that part" of the grocery aisle.

-- faux meat - veggie burgers, meat-like soy crumbles, fake chicken, bacon, and hot dogs/sausages.
+- Faux meat: veggie burgers, meat-like soy crumbles, fake chicken, bacon, and hot dogs/sausages.
 Just because one brand or type of product doesn't please you, don't assume that others won't.
 Lightlife Veggie Meatballs were so delectable that they deserve a special shout-out.
 Woo-hoo!

-- accidentally vegan products - Do your research and always read labels because you don't need to deprive yourself of variety.
+- Accidentally vegan products: Do your research and always read labels because you don't need to deprive yourself of variety.
 You can even occasionally indulge in junk food like Pringles or Oreos because they're vegan.
 Shocking, huh?
 See the table below for a sample of products that you might find surprisingly vegan.

-Foods That Are Vegan: Snacks, Desserts, Junk Food, and More
+Vegan Snacks, Desserts, Junk Food, and More

 Kraft Creamy Italian Dressing